Discovering Macquarie Island

 - Hiking the Abel Tasman Coast Track (well, part of it)

+The guides assured us that we would see more royals (and they rarely guarantee anything so this was a good sign).
 Back on the ship, we hung everything to dry in the shower.
 I was amazed that our waterproof gear kept us mostly dry despite being up to our waists in water.
+I did miss the heated floors on the Greg Mortimer though.